-Make a Level reservation and find some amazing deals with discounted Level tickets at Alternative Airlines
+Make a LEVEL reservation and find some amazing deals

-Passengers flying in Premium economy can have 1 checked baggage, 1 cabin bag, meals, movie and seat selection.
+Premium Economy: 1 checked baggage, 1 cabin bag, meals, movie and seat selection.

 Wifi, meals and drinks are served on board.